Code of Conduct

 11. Time, manner and results of parental notification.

-The Principal or their designee shall be responsible for the custody, control and disposition of any illegal or dangerous item taken from a student.
-The Principal or their designee shall clearly label each item taken from the student and retain control of the item(s), until the item is turned over to the police.
-The Principal or his or her designee shall be responsible for personally delivering dangerous or illegal items to police authorities.
+The Principal or their designee will be responsible for the custody, control and disposition of any illegal or dangerous item taken from a student.
+The Principal or their designee will clearly label each item taken from the student and retain control of the item(s), until the item is turned over to the police.
+The Principal or their designee is responsible for personally delivering dangerous or illegal items to police authorities.

 District officials are committed to cooperating with police officials and other law enforcement authorities to maintain a safe school environment.
 Police officials, however, have limited authority to interview or search students in schools or at school functions, or to use school facilities in connection with police work.
 Police officials may enter school property or a school function to question or search a student or to conduct a formal investigation involving student’s only if they have: